Caellian/Reference/algorithms/searching/README.md

 # Search algorythms

-Subdirectories here contain implementations of various common search algorythms and information on when it's best to use each of them.
+Subdirectories contain implementations of various common search algorythms and information on when it's best to use each of them.
 General rule of thumb is to use a linear search if you know nothing about searched data structure or it isn't sorted and binary search if you know the data is sorted.

 ## List of included algorythms